The presentations below are generic overviews of the topical area and do

 This web site is DSCA PA approved

-Remember, DISCS centrally funds the TDY expenses for our students.
-All course information and the ability to register for them resides on this website.
+Remember, DISCS centrally funds the TDY expenses for our USG students.
+All course information and the ability to register for them resides on this website whether for classes conducted at our WPAFB campus, our NCR campus, or other location where we send our teams.

 Dr. Ron Reynolds